 1. Gangs of Wasseypur (2012) — 5 hours, 19 minutes

-2. Tamas (1987) — 4 hours, 34 minutes
+2. Tamas (1987) — 4 hours, 50 minutes

-Directed by Govind Nihalani, the award-winning tele film features Om Puri, Deepa Sahi, Amrish Puri, Pankaj Kapur, A.K.
+Directed by Govind Nihalani, the award-winning telefilm features Om Puri, Deepa Sahi, Amrish Puri, Pankaj Kapur, A.K.
 Hangal.
-The film courted much controversy at the time of its release.
+The film courted much controversy at the time of its release, including threats to Nihalani.
 The Bombay High Court restricted the screening of the film for its sensitive subject.
 Two days later, however, the stay was lifted.

 3. LOC Kargil (2003) — 4 hours, 15 minutes